spatie/laravel-medialibrary/docs/responsive-images/getting-started-with-responsive-images.md

 }
 ```

-To generate the `img` tag with the filled in `srcset` simply use `$media` as an invocable.
+To generate the `img` tag with the filled in `srcset` simply use `$media` as an invokable.
 Use the name of your conversion as the first parameter.

 ```html
 <h1>My greyscale responsive image</h1>